 (c) Radiation safety incidents;

-(e) Any recommended corrective actions necessary to comply with the requirements of this chapter.
+(e) Any corrective actions recommended by the certified radiation expert necessary to comply with the requirements of this chapter.

 (D) At the time of the state inspection the following items shall be readily available for review: